 Each participant will be compensated with a stipend of $1,000.

 The University Teaching Project

-The Project will begin with a one-day workshop scheduled for Wednesday, August 21, 2013.
+The Project will begin with a one-day workshop scheduled for Wednesday, August 17, 2016.
 Up to 30 faculty will meet to discuss their teaching philosophies and strategies, and begin the process of applying what they learn to the course they will be developing.
-The Project as a whole will meet two other times during the school year, once in January (just before the Spring term begins) and again in early May.
+The Project as a whole will meet no more than two other times during the school year, once in January (just before the Spring term begins) and again in early May.

 Participants will also attend workshops and discussions that are scheduled throughout the year.
 Depending on participant interest, topics might include strategies for: improving lectures; integrating research experiences into courses; teaching with technology; and helping students improve their writing and oral communication skills.

 - Most of the project participants will apply as individuals, and the small groups into which they will be placed will include faculty from a variety of disciplines.
 While all small groups will discuss a wide range of teaching issues, where possible, we will organize groups according to the aspect of teaching on which participants wish to focus.
 For instance, please indicate if you would like to be placed in a group that will focus on lectures, discussions, writing assignments, freshman or advanced seminars, incorporating students into faculty research, service learning, or graduate courses.